 Since the creation of its Artificial Intelligence Center in December 2023, the Centre Baclesse continues to develop its potential with the inauguration of its Workstation on Thursday March 6, 2025.
 Comprising several powerful computing stations designed for technical or scientific applications, it will accelerate Research & Development and training in Artificial Intelligence (AI) to provide tomorrow's new solutions for optimizing the care of cancer patients.

 "The inauguration of this AI Workstation marks a crucial step for the Center in its commitment to integrating the most advanced technologies in the service of healthcare.
 Artificial intelligence in precision medicine offers immense potential for improving the care of cancer patients.
-Thanks to this new infrastructure, we can provide our researchers and healthcare professionals with the tools they need to develop solutions tailored to patients' real needs, while strictly respecting their data.
-This initiative will not only enable us to accelerate our research work, but also to train the next generation of experts in AI applied to healthcare, in order to meet tomorrow's medical challenges," says Pr Roman ROUZIER, General Manager of the Centre Baclesse.
+Thanks to this new infrastructure, we are providing our researchers and healthcare professionals with tools to develop solutions tailored to the real needs of patients, while strictly respecting their data.
+This initiative will not only accelerate our research, but also train the next generation of experts in AI applied to healthcare, in order to meet the medical challenges of tomorrow,"said Prof. Roman ROUZIER, Director General of the Baclesse Center.

 Autonomous algorithm development for high-quality, secure medical research